 Smoking is hazardous to your health and affects nearly all the organs in your body, including your eyes.
 Cigarette smoke in particular contains toxins that have been shown to cause cerebral lesions in the visual processing area of the brain.

 Smoking tobacco has also been linked to higher risks of sight-threatening eye diseases including age-related macular degeneration, cataracts and diabetic retinopathy.

 Regular eye exams are a crucial part of maintaining eye health and vision.
 Comprehensive eye exams can detect early signs of eye disease, even before symptoms appear — facilitating earlier treatment and lowering your risk of permanent vision loss.

-If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact EyeStyles in Belmont to schedule an eye exam today!
+If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact EyeStyles+Care in Belmont to schedule an eye exam today!